commercelayer/demo-store/README.md

 ## Managing updates

-You can always find the latest code of the `demo-store-core` in its `master` branch.
+You can always find the latest code of the `demo-store-core` in its `main` branch.

 To update your Demo Store to the latest changes you can simply run: